Improving Credit Quality Boosts High Yield Bonds

 Preference for Higher‑Quality Credits

 In general, we favor the higher‑quality segments of the noninvestment‑grade universe—those rated BB and B—including some fallen angels.
-We have also taken some measured risk on exposure to select lower-quality and CCC rated credits that we think will be able to continue to meet their debt obligations.
+We also see opportunities in taking some measured risk on exposure to select lower-quality and CCC rated credits that we think will be able to continue to meet their debt obligations.

 In terms of industries, we have been finding select opportunities in energy‑related issues.
 Some higher‑quality energy companies that are fundamentally strong enough to make it through the recession and low oil prices have sold off along with low‑quality firms with elevated default risk, creating attractive pricing dislocations.
 The recent rebound in commodities prices, which our energy sector credit analysts expect to continue in the medium term amid production cuts and reviving global demand, is providing further support for the segment.
 However, defaults in this industry will likely persist, so being able to distinguish the performers from those expected to default is crucial.

-We are seeking upside optionality in noncallable5 bonds and have been rotating out of higher‑quality callable bonds trading at high dollar prices because we do not think they provide adequate compensation for the risk of being paid back at par if the issuer calls the debt.
-Although bonds from some of the industries most affected by the pandemic—such as cruise lines and airlines—trade at low prices, we have no exposure to the low-quality companies in those segments because we believe they are unlikely to survive the crisis.
+We are seeking upside optionality in noncallable5 bonds and believe that higher‑quality callable bonds trading at high dollar prices do not provide adequate compensation for the risk of being paid back at par if the issuer calls the debt.
+Although bonds from some of the industries most affected by the pandemic—such as cruise lines and airlines—trade at low prices, we believe the low‑quality companies in those segments are unlikely to survive the crisis.

 Larger Allocation to High Yield Bonds Than Loans

-In the past, the Total Return Strategy has typically maintained a larger allocation to bank loans than to high yield bonds due to the loan sector’s historically stronger risk‑adjusted return profile.
+In the past, bank loans offered a stronger risk-adjusted return profile than high yield bonds, and a higher exposure is justified.
 However, in the current environment, we favor noninvestment‑grade bonds over loans.
 Bank loans also have high yield credit ratings but are higher in the capital structure than bonds.
 While we remain constructive on loans, we are cognizant that lower underwriting standards in the last few years may negatively impact their credit quality.
 Also, loans pay floating coupon rates linked to the London interbank offered rate (LIBOR), which is likely to stay very low for the foreseeable future.